saltict/availproject.github.io/docs/glossary.md

 [<ins>libp2p</ins>](https://libp2p.io/) is an open-source modular network stack designed for constructing peer-to-peer (P2P) applications.
 It offers a flexible framework for data transfer across diverse transport protocols.
 Avail integrates libp2p to establish a decentralized network dedicated to data availability, ensuring that transaction data is efficiently stored and disseminated to validators and full nodes.

+## Light Client

+Light clients enable users to engage with a blockchain network without synchronizing the entire blockchain, preserving both decentralization and security.
+Typically, they retrieve only the blockchain headers, omitting the full block contents.
+Avail's light clients enhance this by employing Data Availability Sampling.
+This method ensures block content availability by downloading and verifying random segments of a block.

 ## Mainnet

 A mainnet is a blockchain network that is fully operational and open to the public.
 It is the "production" version of a blockchain network, and it is where real-world transactions and applications are deployed.
+View the [Roadmap to Mainnet blog post](https://blog.availproject.org/road-to-mainnet-september-2023/) for more information on Avail's mainnet.

 ## Modular Blockchain

-Modular blockchains is one that focuses on handling a select few duties and outsources the rest to one or more separate layers.
+A modular blockchain specializes in managing specific tasks while delegating other responsibilities to distinct layers or components.

 ## Monolithic Blockchain

-A monolithic blockchain execute all of the core functions of a blockchain (Execution, Settlement, Ordering, Data Availability) inside a single blockchain.
+A monolithic blockchain encompasses all core functionalities (Execution, Settlement, Ordering, Data Availability) within a singular blockchain structure.

 ## Nominated Proof of Stake

 Nominated Proof of Stake (NPoS) is a consensus algorithm where users nominate validators to process blocks for them.
 These validators verify and append transactions to the blockchain.
 For their services, validators receive rewards in the form of the native tokens.
 They then commission a portion of these rewards to nominators based on a set commission rate.
 Avail uses NPoS as implemented within Substrate.

-## Node

-A node is a device that participates in a blockchain protocol by running its software.

 ## Oversubscribed